What FATF Actually Said About the Companies That Build the Rails

 The analogy is a company that manufactures and licenses point-of-sale terminals.
 That company is not a payment processor.
 It does not hold merchant funds, settle transactions, or assume liability for what flows through its hardware.
 It charges a licence fee for the tool.
 The merchant assumes the regulatory relationship with their acquirer and their customers.

 The same logic applies here.
 Fexr builds and licences smart contract deployment tooling.
 The operator configures it, deploys it, and governs it.
-Fexr charges a fixed software licence fee.
+Fexr charges a consumption-based software licensing fee.
 No assets move through Fexr.
 Fexr holds no keys.

 The "Facilitation" Question